gounselor/Teensy11/README.md

   to the actual existing disks, see the gunkies link for that.
 I even have a 'ndf' with with some mkmtab command can detect the actual mounted disks and work correctly.

-- You should sync;sync;sync before detaching disk or resetting the emulater.
+- You should sync;sync;sync before detaching a disk or resetting the emulater.
+Non root filesystems should be unmounted before.
+  Mount and umount are in /etc!

 - You better backup your disk files from time to time.
-You can icheck /dev/rrk0 them inside V6.
+You can `icheck /dev/rrk0` them inside V6.

-- The MMU implementation is so bare that it just can run V6 and some DEC programs.
-It cannot unfortunately run 2.9BSD.
+- The MMU implementation is so bare, that it just can run V6 and some DEC programs.
+Unfortunately it cannot  run 2.9BSD.

 - The disassembler in the monitor might not be 100% correct.
+Maybe not even 80%.
+But it's better then nothing.
+  To debug issues, especially on boot time, you can always use the **dump** command in the small shell to write the first 64k to a file and use a *working* disassembler on that.

 - The tape (tm11) emulation cannot skip over files.
 It has no idea of tape marks but works on flat files.
   You can always detach- reattach single files of a longer tape.
 Using this kludge it's possible to